JakubOnderka/PHP-Parallel-Lint/README.md

 PHP Parallel Lint
 =================

-This tool check syntax of PHP files about 20x faster then serial check.
+This tool check syntax of PHP files faster then serial check with fancier output.

 Running parallel jobs in PHP inspired by Nette framework tests.